acalapatih/Hafalin_MobileApp/README.md

 </details>

 ## Introduction
-OneAyat applies Speech To Text technology with the One Day One Ayat Method to facilitate independent Quran memorization submissions.
+Hafalin applies Speech To Text technology with the One Day One Ayat Method to facilitate independent Quran memorization submissions.
 Additionally, this application also provides the entire Quran text that can be read and saved for bookmarking purposes.

 ## Mock Up
 <img src="image/fitur_utama.png" alt="Main Feature">